-It’s “high” time pharma executives embrace the promise of legal cannabis products.
+It’s “high” time pharma executives embrace the promise of legal medical cannabis products.
 They hold much promise, therapeutically and economically.
+They have strong support from various advocacy groups.
 Failure to do so can lead to profits and industry jobs going up in smoke.

 Cannabis products or marijuana (recreational or medical) sales are legal only in particular U.S. states, not nationally.
 Nonetheless, about 85% of Americans support legalizing medical marijuana.

 Today, the opportunities available to pharmaceutical companies for cannabidiol (CBD) sales and or medical marijuana markets are boundless.
 The reality is, millions of Americans use cannabis in one form or another, with CBD sales alone expected to reach $20 billion by 2024.

 According to the Marijuana Policy Project, “Only 23 states allow citizen-initiated ballot initiatives, meaning in most states the only way to reform marijuana laws is via the legislature.
 With polls showing that the vast majority of Americans support making marijuana use legal or for allowing medical marijuana, lawmakers are increasingly getting the message that constituents want them to act on sensible and humane marijuana policies.”

 The project notes that the Illinois legislature made history on June 25, 2019, when it became the first state body to approve, rather than through a voter initiative, the legalization and regulation of adult-use marijuana.

 Medical marijuana is not something new.
 In fact, a patent for it was first applied for in the 19th century as a patent medicine for treating various health conditions.
 However, it was banned in 1937 and later removed from the U.S. Pharmacopoeia in 1942.
 Despite legal jeopardy for users, Federal and state laws have not stopped people from smoking marijuana.